Potential reasons your domain is suspended and how you can fix the issue.

 After registering a new domain, you must verify you own it via email.
 If you don't click the link in the email and verify within 15 days of registration, your domain will be temporarily suspended and won't connect to your site.
 Older domains might also get suspended if there's an issue sending your annual registration summary email.

 In this guide, you'll learn how to check if your domain is suspended and how to fix the issue.
 After following the steps in this guide to verify and unsuspend your domain, it should connect in about 15 minutes, but sometimes it can take a little longer.

 If your domain is suspended, it won’t connect to your Squarespace site.
 You’ll see a red "Domain suspended" warning below that domain in your Domains panel.

 If you don't see this warning but your domain isn't working, it's probably a different issue.
 Try clearing your browser's cache, disabling any browser extensions, or following our other troubleshooting tips.

 Step 1 - Check your email and spam folder

 If your domain needs verification, you'll receive an email with a link.
-You'll need to click this link to unsuspend your domain.
+Click the link to unsuspend your domain.
 To check for this email and follow the instructions:

 - If you find the email, click the link in it to complete the verification.
 If this works, your domain is unsuspended, and you can skip the rest of this guide.